333brain333/Codelnikov/README.md

-# Codelnikov
-some incomplete personal code from the beginnig of self-education
+some code for space weather forecasts.
+To be more specific, I study the best approaches to forecasting relativistic electrons at GSO.